Deadman14/TaskaRinoV2/README.md

         of bringing varrock teles with you on every task Make bot get brass key for edge dungeon
-    FInd a way that if bot cannot afford current equipment, use next set down
+    FInd a way that if bot cannot afford current equipment, use next set down Split Utility classes into utility and helper classes.
+        -utils stores data or variables used globally -helpers contains common code extraced from nodes

                 MOVE TO P2P REQS